The intricate pattern of the brain: the memory object

 Types of memory objects

 But external objects aren’t the only patterns that we discover.
 We also discover that certain forces can create changes over time.
-This time principle leads to more patterns, other than color and shape.
+This time principle leads to more patterns, other than color, shapes, and amounts.
 They are about forces acting on external objects, which are represented by memory objects in the lower layers of the house of cards.
 The patterns of these timed events must therefore be higher layers of the house of cards.

 Agency is another difference.
 Agency leads to external objects moving or making sounds without a force being acted upon them.
 The behavior of agents is unpredictable.
 And yet, patterns can be discovered in agency.
 And these patterns need to be remembered, so that they can be used to predict the agent’s behavior in the future.